-This is the “Chroma-jong” rules, as designed by me.
+This is the “Chroma-jong” ruleset, as designed by me.
 It’s a partial ruleset that replaces some normal tiles with special tiles (“chroma tiles”), and can be added onto most existing rulesets (e.g., Shuugi House Rules).
 It’s themed around the concept of limited wildcards (“tile interpretation”).

 Special Tiles